COVID-19 data sharing with law enforcement sparks concern

 NASHVILLE, Tenn.
+(AP) — More than 11 million people have been tested in the U.S. for COVID-19, all with the assurance that their private medical information would remain protected and undisclosed.
-(AP) — Public health officials in at least two-thirds of U.S. states are sharing the addresses of people who have the coronavirus with first responders.
-Supporters say the measure is designed to protect those on the front line, but it’s sparked concerns of profiling in minority communities already mistrustful of law enforcement.

-An Associated Press review of those states found that at least 10 states also share the names of everyone who tests positive.
+Yet, public officials in at least two-thirds of states are sharing the addresses of people who tested positive with first responders — from police officers to firefighters to EMTs.
+An Associated Press review found that at least 10 of those states also share the patients’ names.

-Sharing the information does not violate medical privacy laws, under guidance issued by the U.S. Department of Health and Human Services.
-Law enforcement officials say the information helps them take extra precautions to avoid contracting and spreading the coronavirus.
+First responders argue the information is vital to helping them take extra precautions to avoid contracting and spreading the coronavirus.

 But civil liberty and community activists have expressed concerns of potential profiling in African-American and Hispanic communities that already have an uneasy relationship with law enforcement.
 Some envision the data being forwarded to immigration officials.

-In Tennessee, the issue has sparked criticism from both Republican and Democratic lawmakers who only became aware of the data sharing earlier this month.

-“The information could actually have a ‘chilling effect’ that keeps those already distrustful of the government from taking the COVID-19 test and possibly accelerate the spread of the disease,” the Tennessee Black Caucus said in a statement earlier this month.
+“The information could actually have a chilling effect that keeps those already distrustful of the government from taking the COVID-19 test and possibly accelerate the spread of the disease,” the Tennessee Black Caucus said in a statement.

-Thomas Saenz, president of the Mexican American Legal Defense and Educational Fund, said law enforcement agencies should explain why they are collecting names or addresses and assure minority communities that the information won’t be turned over to the federal government.
-He noted the Trump administration’s demands that local governments cooperate with immigration authorities as a concern.
+“We should question why the information needs to be provided to law enforcement, whether there is that danger of misuse,” said Thomas Saenz, president of the Mexican American Legal Defense and Educational Fund.

+He said law enforcement agencies should provide assurances that the information won’t be turned over to the federal government, noting the Trump administration’s demands that local governments cooperate with immigration authorities.
-“We should question why the information needs to be provided to law enforcement, whether there is that danger of misuse,” Saenz said.

-Law enforcement officials note they have long been entrusted with confidential information — such as social security numbers and criminal history.
+Law enforcement officials say they have long been entrusted with confidential information — such as social security numbers and criminal history.
 The COVID-19 information is just a continuation of that trend.

 According to the national Fraternal Order of Police, more than 100 police officers in the United States have died from the coronavirus.
 Hundreds more have tested positive, resulting in staffing crunches.